Qualifications

 MPhil Computer Science

-This was a one year research degree which was started as part of a three year PhD programme, however I decided at the end of the first year that I did not want to continue and was assessed for an MPhil (this was not unusual and several other students took the same route).
+This was a one year research degree which was started as part of a three year PhD programme.
+Towards the end of the first year there were two options:

 The primary output, which formed my assessment, was a 32,000 word thesis.
 The research also involved conducting three online experiments and analysing the results.